0xbythesecond/MFA-Conditional-Access/README.md

 <details>

-<summary><h3>Task 4: Assign Azure AD Premium P2 licenses to Azure AD users</h3></summary>
+<summary><h3>Task 4: Assign Microsoft Entra ID Premium P2 licenses to Microsoft Entra ID users</h3></summary>

-In this task, you will assign Azure AD Premium P2 licenses to the Azure AD users.
+In this task, you will assign Microsoft Entra ID Premium P2 licenses to the Microsoft Entra ID users.

 On the Users blade, click the entry representing your user account.